-- 5.4.1 Except as otherwise provided below, only a single organisation will have authority to conduct Testing at Competition Venues during a Competition Period. - 5.4.1.1 At International Competitions, the Integrity Unit (or other international organisation that is the ruling body for the International Competition, if not World Athletics) will have authority to conduct Testing. - 5.4.1.2 At the request of the Integrity Unit on behalf of World Athletics (or other international organisation that is the ruling body for an International Competition), any Testing during the Competition Period outside of the Competition Venues must be coordinated with the Integrity Unit (or the relevant ruling body of the International Competition). - 5.4.1.3 At National Competitions, the National Anti-Doping Organisation of the country in which the Competition is staged will have authority to conduct Testing. - 5.4.2 If an Anti-Doping Organisation that would otherwise have Testing authority but is not responsible for initiating and directing Testing at a Competition desires to conduct Testing of Athletes at the Competition Venue(s) during the Competition Period, the Anti-Doping Organisation must first confer with the Integrity Unit on behalf of World Athletics (or other international organisation that is the ruling body of the Competition) to obtain permission to conduct and coordinate such Testing.
-If the Anti-Doping Organisation is not satisfied with the response from the Integrity Unit (or other international organisation that is the ruling body of the Competition), in accordance with the procedures described in the International Standard for Testing and Investigations, the Anti-Doping Organisation may ask WADA for permission to conduct Testing and to determine how to coordinate such Testing.
-WADA will not grant approval for such Testing before consulting with and informing the Integrity Unit on behalf of World Athletics (or other international organisation that is the ruling body for the Competition).
+- 5.4.1 Except as otherwise provided below, only a single organisation will have authority to conduct Testing at Event Venues during an Event Period. - 5.4.1.1 At International Events the Integrity Unit (or other international organisation that is the ruling body for the International Event, if not World Athletics) will have authority to conduct Testing. - 5.4.1.2 At the request of the Integrity Unit on behalf of World Athletics (or other international organisation that is the ruling body for an International Event), any Testing during the Event Period outside of the Event Venues must be coordinated with the Integrity Unit (or the relevant ruling body of the International Event). - 5.4.1.3 At National Events the National Anti-Doping Organisation of the country in which the National Event is staged will have authority to conduct Testing. - 5.4.2 If an Anti-Doping Organisation that would otherwise have Testing authority but is not responsible for initiating and directing Testing at an Event desires to conduct Testing of Athletes at the Event Venue(s) during the Event Period, the Anti-Doping Organisation must first confer with the Integrity Unit on behalf of World Athletics (or other international organisation that is the ruling body of the Event) to obtain permission to conduct and coordinate such Testing.
+If the Anti-Doping Organisation is not satisfied with the response from the Integrity Unit (or other international organisation that is the ruling body of the Event), in accordance with the procedures described in the International Standard for Testing and Investigations, the Anti-Doping Organisation may ask WADA for permission to conduct Testing and to determine how to coordinate such Testing.
+WADA will not grant approval for such Testing before consulting with and informing the Integrity Unit on behalf of World Athletics (or other international organisation that is the ruling body for the Event).
 WADA's decision will be final and not subject to appeal.
 Unless otherwise provided in the authorisation to conduct Testing, such tests will be considered Out-of-Competition tests.
-Results Management for any such test will be the responsibility of the Anti-Doping Organisation initiating the test unless provided otherwise in the rules of the ruling body of the Competition. - 5.4.3 World Athletics/the Integrity Unit may appoint an Anti-Doping Delegate to attend at any of the International Competitions under Rule 5.3.1 for the purpose of supervising the anti-doping operations at such Competitions, advising the local organising committee and ensuring that these Anti-Doping Rules are properly applied.
-The local organising committees of such Competitions shall do everything

-- necessary to authorise and facilitate the World Athletics/the Integrity Unit delegate's attendance at such International Competitions. - 5.4.4 World Athletics and the organising committees for International Competitions, as well as Member Federations and the organising committees for National Competitions, will authorise and facilitate the Independent Observer Program at such competitions where so requested by WADA.
+Results Management for any such test will be the responsibility of the Anti-Doping Organisation initiating the test unless provided otherwise in the rules of the ruling body of the Event. - 5.4.3 World Athletics/the Integrity Unit may appoint an Anti-Doping Delegate to attend at any of the International Events under Rule 5.4.1 for the purpose of supervising the anti-doping operations at such Events, advising the local organising committee and ensuring that these Anti-Doping Rules are properly applied.
+The local organising committees of such Events shall do everything necessary to authorise and facilitate the World Athletics/the Integrity Unit delegate's attendance at such International Events - 5.4.4 World Athletics and the organising committees for International Events, as well as Member Federations and the organising committees for National Events will authorise and facilitate the Independent Observer Program at such Events where so requested by WADA.